CyphrRiot/ArchRiot/README.md

 **No flags, no complexity** - just run `migrate` and use the intuitive menu to backup or restore your entire ArchRiot setup in minutes!

 [![Migrate Tool](https://img.shields.io/badge/Backup_Tool-Migrate-6B46C1?style=for-the-badge&logo=github&logoColor=white)](https://github.com/CyphrRiot/Migrate)

-### 🔧 Troubleshooting

-Quick fixes for common issues:

-- **Installation errors**: ArchRiot binary provides detailed logging and error diagnostics
-- **Configuration issues**: The installer either works or it fails - no gray area
-- **Reliable installer**: Go binary with atomic operations and proper rollback capabilities
-- **Something broken?**: Re-run the installer - it's idempotent and safe
-- **No validation needed**: The installer IS the validation

 ## 🎯 Key Customizations